WinstonN/MailChimp-API-3.0-PHP-Wrapper/README.md

 ##Notes

-- Functions with endpoints that rquire a member_id use the $email_address argument to generate this ID, by generating an MD5 hash of the lowercase email address.
+- Functions with endpoints that rquire a member_id use the $email_address argument to generate this ID, by creating an MD5 hash of the lowercase email address.
 All that is needed is to pass the email address as a string.

-- If you do not wish to update a field while PATCHING pass it's argument as (null).
+- If you do not wish to update a field while PATCHing pass it's argument as (null).